Nitros Sports in Action

 Brett Miller- 1976-

 Played football at Glendale College and at the University of Iowa, where at 6' 7", 292 lbs., he was a standout offensive lineman.
 Miller played 10 seasons in the NFL.
-Six with the Atlanta Falcons, one season with the San Diego Chargers, three seasons with the New York Jets.
+Six with the Atlanta Falcons, one season with the San Diego Chargers, and three seasons with the New York Jets.
 He is inducted in the GCC Athletics Hall of Fame.

 Lee Balkin- 1979- CIF and State champion high jump.
-Still holds the State Championship Meet record for the high jump (7 feet, 3 and a quarter inches).
-Best jump after high school was 7 feet, 7 inches to finish second in the nation in 1987.
+He still holds the California State Championship Meet record for the high jump (7 feet, 3 1/4 inches).
+His best jump after high school was 7 feet, 7 inches to finish second in the nation in 1987.
 He was an All-American at UCLA.

 Duane Bickett- 1981- CIF 2A Basketball co-Player of the year,

-Jenny Dalton - 1992- All-CIF and Pacific League Player of the Year in volleyball, basketball and softball.
+Jenny Dalton- 1992- All-CIF and Pacific League Player of the Year in volleyball, basketball and softball.
 League champion and school record holder in the shot put.
-CIF record for career home runs in softball.
-University of Arizona- 3-time first team All-American in 1994, 1995, 1996, helped Wildcats to three National Championships.
-During her senior season at Arizona, Dalton won National Player of the Year honors by batting .469 with 25 home runs and 109 RBIs.
+She set the CIF record for career home runs in softball.
+University of Arizona- 3-time first team All-America in 1994, 1995, 1996, Dalton helped the Wildcats win three National Championships.
+During her senior season at Arizona, Dalton was named the National softball Player of the Year honors.
+She batted .469 with 25 home runs and 109 RBIs.
 After college, she was a member of USA national baseball team (2009).

 Scott Greenwood- 1996-

 CIF finalist in the swimming (100-yard and 200-yard freestyles.)
-School records in both events.
+He established school records in both events.

-He swam two years at USC and then transferred to UC Berkeley where he was a two-time All-American.
+AFter high school he swam two years at USC and then transferred to UC Berkeley where he was a two-time All-American.
 He was part of the national champion 400-yard freestyle relay in 2000 that broke the NCAA record.
 In 2000 he was also part of two relays that were Pacific-10 conference champions (200 and 400-yard freestyle relays).
 Greenwood was ranked among the top 25 in the world in the 50-meter freestyle.
 He swam in the 2000 U.S. Olympic Swimming Trials.